August 30, 2023

 Fees

-There are no monthly fees if you open a savings or CD account through Raisin.
-Plus, the minimum opening deposit is only $1.
+There are no monthly fees if you open a CD account.

-The only fees you may encounter is a penalty if you withdraw your CD before it matures (as outlined in that product's terms).
+The only fee you may encounter is a penalty if you withdraw your CD before it matures (as outlined in that product's terms).

 Compare High-Yield Savings Accounts